Ronnie Davis: Biography

 Ronnie Davis toured with The Pocket Band of Washington, DC in 2007 and 2008.
 In 2009 Davis again joined forces with Keith Porter and David Isaacs to tour as The Itals.
-Ronnie Davis and Keith Porter toured as The Itals after the passing of David Isaacs in 2009 and Lloyd Ricketts in 2011.
+Ronnie Davis and Keith Porter toured as The Itals after the passing of Davi Isaacs in 2009 and Lloyd Ricketts in 2011.
 In March 2012, after a near 35-year hiatus, The Tennors reunited with George Murphy aka "Clive Tennors", Ronnie Davis and a new member Henry Buckley Jr. aka Sadiki.
 The Tennors continue to tour without Davis and Sadiki.

 In 2016 Davis released the Sadiki-produced album Iyahcoustic on Skinny Bwoy Records.
+The album featured reworkings of highly regarded spiritually conscious, philosophically reflective, contemplative tunes like Got to Go Home and My World.